Business Taxes

 Related Expenses (Line 14)

-• Employee Benefit Contributions: Line 14 is for contributions to employee benefit programs not part of a pension or profit-sharing plan (e.g., accident and health plans, group-term life insurance, dependent care assistance programs).
+• Employee Benefit Contributions: Line 14 is for contributions to employee benefit programs not part of a Pension and profit-sharing plans (e.g., accident and health plans, group-term life insurance, dependent care assistance programs).

 • Self-Employed Contributions: You cannot deduct contributions made on your behalf for group-term life insurance.
 For accident and health plans, deductions for self-employed individuals are reported on Schedule 1 (Form 1040), line 17.